WPDevelopers/wp-scheduled-posts/readme.txt

 == Description ==

-[WPDeveloper.net](https://wpdeveloper.net/) brings '[WP Scheduled Posts](https://wpdeveloper.net/free-plugin/wp-scheduled-posts/)' for all WordPress user for free, which was previously only used by [ARCom](http://arcom.com.bd) internally, in multi-author projects like [The Tech Journal](http://thetechjournal.com).
+'[WP Scheduled Posts](https://wpdeveloper.net/free-plugin/wp-scheduled-posts/)' by [WPDeveloper.net](https://wpdeveloper.net/) is free for WordPress user, which was previously only used by [ARCom](http://arcom.com.bd) internally, in multi-author projects like [The Tech Journal](https://thetechjournal.com).

-> <strong>Vote For Feature!!</strong><br>
-> We are considering to bring more features, tell us what you need.
-[Click here](https://wpdeveloper.net/go/WPSP-PDS)!

-'WP Scheduled Posts' is a very simple but super useful plugin.
-It will enable a widget in dashboard and/or in admin bar which will show all future Scheduled post.
-This is specially useful for multi-author blog.
-Even its useful for single author blog who use the built-in Schedule function of WordPress.

-To better understand what it does and how it works please check screenshot section.

 **Feature includes:**